The longest snake in the world

 Coastal, common taipan (Oxyuranus scutellatus)

 No. 3 on the list of the most venomous snakes in the world.
 For the attentive reader, such a high position and name taipan must indicate clearly the area of distribution – Australia.
-Coastal taipan is large snakes.
+Coastal taipan is a large snake.
 It is the largest venomous snake in Australia.
 Common taipan measures generally from 150 to 200 cm (4.9 – 6.6 ft), although the record individuals can reach 330 cm (confirmed 290 cm – 9.5 ft).

 Indigo snake – over 300 cm (9.84 ft)